bekahwhittle/actions-demo/README.md

-### CircleCI Demo
+### Actions Demo

-> CircleCI helps your teams iterate quickly by integrating with your VCS and tightening the developer feedback loop.
+> Actions helps your teams iterate quickly with automation

-This is a small react-app demo to show how CircleCI easily builds, tests and deploys your application!
+This is a small react-app demo to show how Actions easily builds, tests and deploys your application!

 > Pssttt... don't forget to `yarn build` before deploying 🤭